rgambord/c99-doc/doc/sections/6/10/3/5/index.rst

 .. _9899_6.10.3.5p6:

+.. container:: snum

+   :ref:`6 <9899_6.10.3.5p6>`

-:ref:`6 <9899_6.10.3.5p6>` EXAMPLE 4 To illustrate the rules for creating character string literals and concatenating tokens, the sequence
+EXAMPLE 4 To illustrate the rules for creating character string literals and concatenating tokens, the sequence

 .. code-block:: text